Online Master of Education in Special Education

 A practicum is required at a designated school location

-- 36 Credit hours; more courses are required for additional licensure or certificate requirements
+- 36 credit hours; more courses are required for initial licensure or added endorsements or certificates

 - Completion time is about 2 years